ralfbiedert/vulkan_video/README.md

 - Exposes compute functionality for post-processing
 - Import / export foreign memory for interop<sup>†</sup>

+<sup>†</sup> Right now the code is a hot mess, this needs much more work to be useful.

 ### Status

+- **January 6th, 2025** - Re-activated for current `ash`; still won't work on your machine.
-- **October 1st, 2023** - <sup>†</sup> Right now this is a 'proof of concept', as it can only decode one H.264 frame on the author's graphics card, and is many weeks away from being useful.
+- **October 1st, 2023** - First 'proof of concept', as it can only decode one H.264 frame on the author's graphics card, and is many weeks away from being useful.

 ### FAQ

+- **I'm getting weird errors**

+    We **STRONGLY** recommend you install the [Vulkan SDK](https://vulkan.lunarg.com/) and make sure the validation layer is available.
+In fact, some of the test cases require it and will error otherwise.

+    Apart from that, this needs much more work to initialize on various GPUs, help and PRs would be greatly appreciated.

 - **Feature X is missing or broken, will you fix it?**